Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2023-05-20-alchemistry-figures.md

 *This post was initialy written on [Twitter](https://twitter.com/DysnomiaStudio/status/1655492420803371010) and [Mastodon](https://mastodon.gamedev.place/@Elanis/110332183413305320) as a thread.*

 1 year and two months ago (March 7th, 2022), [Alchemistry](https://store.steampowered.com/app/1730540/Alchemistry/) released on Steam.
-Now that I precisely have the figures up to march 2023, I'm going to do a summary of that first year or so.
+Now that I precisely have the figures up to March 2023, I'm going to do a summary of that first year or so.

 ![](/assets/img/2023-05-20_gameplay.gif)